 First things first, in a large stock pot, place your whole, uncooked chicken.
 Make sure before you do this that you pull out the giblets bag/pieces from inside the chicken.
 That would not be a pleasant surprise to find floating around in the chicken stock on accident!
 I salt my water, because you can’t go wrong giving your chicken and your stock a little dash of salt (1/2 a teaspoon to 1 teaspoon depending on personal taste).
 You will cook this chicken about 45 minutes.

-Now, as you can see here, I did not have a whole chicken on hand.
+I did not have a whole chicken on hand.
 I know, I know!
 Don’t cook a recipe for people using ‘weird’ ingredients not listed, but often in my house, we have to go with what we had on hand.
 In the pot, I put four chicken breasts to boil.
 Mind you, boneless, skinless chicken breasts don’t make a great stock.
 There are no bones with marrow, and there is no fat from the skin, so if you go this route, make sure to add chicken stock to your ingredients list because you’ll need it.

 While my chicken was cooking, I used my time to go ahead and mince my vegetables.
 That’s right!
 Mincing!
 My grandmother use to put her vegetables through a food mill, and you can do that if you have one, but if not, cut the celery, bell pepper, mushrooms, onions and carrots into very small pieces.
 I just tossed it all together in a bowl.